Rules and Regulations

 On test day test takers must bring:

-• EXACT THE SAME, ORIGINAL and VALID identification document test takers registered with.
+• The EXACT SAME, ORIGINAL and VALID identification document test takers registered with.
 IELTS ONLY accepts Passport or Canadian Permanent Residence Card as ID document.
 The piece of identity must match what test takers have indicated on their application form.
 The ID must not have expired before the test date.

-• If test takers registered with their passport and go to the test with their Permanent Residence Card, they are NOT permitted to take test; and vice versa.
+• If test takers registered with their passport and go to the test with their Permanent Residence Card, they are NOT permitted to take the test; and vice versa.
 Photocopies or expired documents will not be accepted.
 The ID test takers bring must contain a number, a signature, a date of birth, a photograph and an expiry date.
 If test takers do not present the original documents with required items, they will not be admitted to test and will have to re-apply.
 There is no refund or cancellations for bringing the wrong or expired ID.

 Test takers will be allowed to have a clear bottle of water with the label removed.
 No other items will be permitted in the test room.